haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 17 (+3)
 CHA
 19 (+4)
-    Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 295

 Saving Throws Dex +8, Con +14, Wis +10, Cha +11
 Skills Deception +11, Perception +17, Stealth +8
 Damage Immunities acid